Sirine-bit/docker-monitoring/README.md

 # Clone the repository
 git clone https://github.com/Sirine-bit/docker-monitoring.git
 cd docker-monitoring
+# for a manual testing (move on to the master branch)
+git checkout master
 docker compose down
 docker comopse up -d
+# for automated deployment (rest in the default branch, which is feature/federation)
 ```

 ### 3️⃣ VM Provisioning